-A major feature of CAT is the concept of accommodation, the process in which people work to reduce interpersonal differences between one another in order to diminish uncertainties about the other person (Giles, 2008).
-We do this by converging towards one another by enhancing our similarities.
-An interactant’s language use and behaviors change as they negotiate meaning in communication (Ayoko et al., 2002).
-When individuals accommodate to the person they are communicating with, it generally improves their likeability and allows them to appear to be more competent (Giles, 2008).
-The similarity attraction paradigm explains that people tend to be attracted towards others who are like themselves, so naturally people will alter their communicative behavior to be similar to whomever they are speaking with in order to increase their likeability (Ayoko et al., 2002).
-A person can converge in a number of ways, such as adopting the other person’s speaking style or body language.
-The changes can either be an upward shift or a downward shift from their normal behavior.
-“Upward convergence” includes using more complicated words than usual to appear to be more intelligent, and “downward convergence” includes using simpler words with someone who may not understand more difficult terminology (Giles, 2008).
-Being able to know which direction to converge, however, requires some “interpretive competence,” to determine what the other person’s level of comprehension is about the topic being discussed.
-Generally, someone is more likely to be converged toward if they are perceived as being in higher social power and are found to be more socially rewarding.
+Through accommodation, people work to reduce interpersonal differences and diminish uncertainties about the other person (Giles, 2008).
+Actors’ language use and behaviors change as they negotiate meaning in communication (Ayoko et al., 2002).
+When individuals accommodate another person, likeability and competence perceptions generally increase (Giles, 2008).
+The similarity attraction paradigm explains people’s attraction toward others who are like themselves; people naturally alter their communicative behavior to be similar to the person with whom they are speaking to increase likeability (Ayoko et al., 2002).
+People converge by adopting the other person’s speaking style or body language.
+“Upward convergence” includes using more complicated words than usual to appear more intelligent, and “downward convergence” includes using simpler words to appear less educated or more common with someone who may not understand difficult terminology (Giles, 2008).
+Being able to know which direction to converge, however, requires “interpretive competence” to determine what the other person’s level of comprehension is about a specific topic.
+People converge more toward those perceived as being higher in social power and whose interactions are more socially rewarding.
+Interestingly, hospital chaplains, according to their own words, engage in convergence without considering social power or rewards.